Boardman-Vogt tensor product and wreath product of operadic categories: Wreath product of operadic categories

-In this preliminary section, we recall some basic definitions from \cite{opcat} and make a few useful observations about the canonical \textit{arity} functor.
+We recall some basic definitions from \cite{opcat} and make a few useful observations about the canonical \textit{Arity} functor.
+We use these observations to show that colored operads form a reflective subcategory of operadic categories.
 For brevity, we use the terms \textit{operadic category} and \textit{operadic functor} to refer to what have been defined as a \textit{strict operadic category} and a \textit{strict operadic functor} in \cite{opcat}.

 Let $\Fin$ be the skeletal category of finite sets.
-The objects of this category are linearly ordered sets $\bar{n} =\{1 \leq \ldots \leq n\}, n\in \mathbb{N}.$ We sometimes omit the bar notation and simply write $n$ for the respective linearly-ordered set.
+The objects of this category are linearly ordered sets $\underline{n} =\{1 \leq \ldots \leq n\}, n\in \mathbb{N}.$ We sometimes omit the underline notation and simply write $n$ for the respective linearly-ordered set.
 Morphisms are arbitrary (not necessarily order-preserving) maps between the underlying sets.
-We define the $i$-th fiber $f^{-1}(i)$ of a morphism $f: T \to S$, $i\in S$, as the pullback of $f$ along the map $\bar{1} \to S$ which picks up the element $i$.
+We define the $i$-th fiber $f^{-1}(i)$ of a morphism $f: T \to S$, $i\in S$, as the pullback of $f$ along the map $\underline{1} \to S$ which picks up the element $i$.
 The object $f^{-1}(i) \in \Fin$ is then isomorphic as a linearly ordered set to the preimage of $i \in S$ under $f$.

+\begin{warn}Throughout the paper we identify elements of the fiber given as a pullback in $\Fin$ with their order-preserving inclusion to the preimage. \end{warn}

 Any commutative triangle

 in $\Fin$ induces a map $f_i: h^{-1}(i) \to g^{-1}(i)$, for each $i \in R$.
 Moreover, this assignment is functorial, and the equality $f^{-1}(j) = f^{-1}_{g(j)}(j)$ holds for any $j \in S$.
 The above structure on the category $\Fin$ motivates the structure required for an operadic category.